Internal Medicine Residency

 Internal Medicine Residency Program Details

-Overseen by program director Patrick M. Cocks, MD, residents participate in a comprehensive Internal Medicine Residency curriculum and choose among several interrelated Internal Medicine Residency tracks that focus on complex care, subspecialty areas, ambulatory care, and research at our hospital campuses.
+Overseen by program director Patrick M. Cocks, MD, residents participate in a comprehensive Internal Medicine Residency curriculum and choose among several interrelated Internal Medicine Residency tracks and programs that focus on complex care, subspecialty areas, ambulatory care, and research at our hospital campuses.

 Categorical Medicine Tracks